scaleflex/filerobot-cli/README.md

-# filerobot-cli
+# Filerobot CLI

-A CLI for interacting with Filerobot Digital Asset Management.
+This CLI (Command Line Interface) provides all the functionality of the Filerobot and all of it's APIs

+## Introduction